srdjanxaero/sajt2/content/home/hero.md

 We do this by thoughtfully applying the paradigms of **Data Science**, **Artificial Intelligence**, **Machine Learning**, and **Internet of Things**.

-Ultimately, we deliver reliable solutions and services that create real business opportunities in the age of **Data Economy**.
+Ultimately, we deliver reliable solutions and services which create real business opportunities in the age of **Data Economy**.

 <!--<span style="text-shadow: none;"><a class="github-button" href="https://github.com/gcushen/hugo-academic" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star this on GitHub">Star</a><script async defer src="https://buttons.github.io/buttons.js"></script></span>-->